All the trips I didn’t take in 2020 and the ones I hope I can take in 2021

 My 2021 travel plans and wishes (now we cannot be sure of what is to come)

 Kenya – more like carried on from the end of 2020.
 I just got my visa and I am planning my trip there for the New Year and spend a whole month in Kenya discovering this beautiful country.
+I, actually, returned sooner than planned due to many issues about which you can read here.

 Uganda – I need to explore this country, can’t keep pushing it for another time.